Ryan Jeffers Preview, Player Props: Twins vs. Guardians

 Ryan Jeffers At The Plate

-- Jeffers has reached base via a hit in 42 games this season (of 71 played), and had multiple hits in 15 of those games.
+- Jeffers has picked up a hit in 58.3% of his 72 games this year, with multiple hits in 20.8% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.